nebulade/bungee/README.md

 Installation
 ------------

-The 'build.sh' script in the project root, will generate the 'quick.js' library together with a minified version of it.
+The 'build.sh' script in the project root, will generate the 'bungee.js' library together with a minified version of it.

 There is also a nodejs module, which contains the offline compiler scripts.
-$> npm install quick
+$> npm install bungee

 Examples
 --------

-There are several examples, on how to use quickjs in a browser and node environment, located in the examples subfolder.
+There are several examples, on how to use bungee.js in a browser and node environment, located in the examples subfolder.

 Documentation
 -------------

-Ahm...well...source code?
+Working on it...